supermileage/MbedFirmware/README.md

 #### Pushing Changes Within Submodules
-Submodules act the same as normal repositories, so simply change your working directory to inside the correct submodule, checkout the correct branch and push/pull as usual, then update the mbed-os repo as well.
+Submodules act the same as normal repositories, so simply change your working directory to inside the correct submodule, checkout the correct branch and push/pull as usual, then update the mbedStm32 repo as well.

 For example:
 ```sh